Learning from What We Know: How to Perform Vulnerability Prediction using Noisy Historical Data: Approach

-To build our machine translator, we train an encoder-decoder model that can transform a sequence (input to the model) to a desired sequence (output of the model).
+To build our machine translator, we train an encoder-decoder model that can transform an input sequence to the desired sequence (output of the model).

 A representation of a sequence is similar to a sentence in a natural language that consists of words separated by spaces and ends with a full stop.
-Instead of words and full stop character, a sequence has tokens and the newline character.
+Instead of words and full stop character, a sequence has tokens and a newline character.
 Thus, we train the encoder-decoder by feeding it with pairs of sequences.
-More precisely, we use three types of pairs: (i) each vulnerable sequence with its corresponding fixed sequence; (ii) each fixed sequence paired with itself; (iii) each non-vulnerable sequence paired with itself.
-The last two types of sequence pairs are essential to make the model learn to produce the \emph{same} output as the input when fed with fixed or non-vulnerable sequences.
-Thereby, our approach avoids raising many false positives (i.e. wrongly predicting that some non-vulnerable sequences are vulnerable) while learning only from clean data (it does not use ``non-vulnerable'' components).
-In particular, learning not to modify fixed sequences helps the model differentiate vulnerable before-fix code from the corresponding (syntactically similar) fixed code.
+More precisely, we use two types of pairs: (i) vulnerable sequences with their corresponding fixed sequences, and (ii) non-vulnerable sequences paired with themselves.
+Non-vulnerable sequence-pairing is essential to allow the learner to identify what should not be changed.
+Thereby, avoiding to raise many false positives (incorrectly predicting non-vulnerable sequences as vulnerable) while learning only from ``clean" data.